mountaineerbr/shellChatGPT/man/README.md

 argument, or as an argument to `option -S` (set instruction prompt), the file is loaded as text PROMPT.

-With **vision models**, append image files and possibly URLs at the end of the prompt.
+With **vision models**, append the image file paths and possibly URLs at the end of the prompt.
 Make sure file paths containing spaces are backslash-escaped.

 *Filepaths* that contain white spaces may need backslash-escaping in